30er Schärenkreuzer Tre Sang Kieler Förde

 Cockleshell hero Blondie Hasler

 The boat became famous in November 1945.
 Lieutenant Colonel Herbert George ‘Blondie’ Hasler had just been back from the Far East for a week when he bought it from Cecil Frank Baker from Eastbourne for a thousand pounds.
 As an experienced small boat sailor, he had sailed a 5-metre dinghy single-handed from Plymouth through the English Channel to Portsmouth and back in 1932 as his first sailing trip in the navy.
-Sailors who are normally shivering and prone to freezing can only make a 600-mile trip like this with an all-round seaworthy tall ship.
+Sailors who are normally shivering and prone to freezing can only make a 600-mile trip like this aboard a vessel being considered seaworthy.

-In 1941, Hasler had recommended paddleboats for military purposes and showed how it was done in December 42 with Operation Frankton in France, which was inaccessible to the Allies at the time.
-He climbed out of a submarine into a canoe off the Gironde estuary, paddled 91 miles up the river, planted explosive devices on six guarded German warships in the Bordeaux docks at night with helpers and sank them.
-Since this night-and-fog operation, Hasler and his comrades have been known among experts as ‘Cockleshell Heroes’.
+In 1941, Hasler had recommended paddleboats for military purposes and showed how it was done on December 1942 with Operation Frankton in France, which was inaccessible to the Allies at the time.
+He climbed out of a submarine into a canoe off the Gironde estuary, paddled 91 miles up the river, planted explosive devices on six guarded German warships in the Bordeaux docks at night with helpers, and sank them.
+Since this night-and-fog operation, Hasler and his comrades have been known among experts as ‘Cockleshell Heroes.’

 Scandinavian toothpick boat